Mathematics

 Minor in Actuarial Science (ACS)

-The minor also contains eight courses in accounting, economics, and finance for a total of twenty-four semester hours.
-Economics and finance majors will take all of these courses as part of their major requirements.
-They will be able to substitute two of the mathematics courses for those that they are required to take for their major.
+The minor contains seven courses in mathematics for a total of 22 semester hours.
+All mathematics majors pursuing the minor will take five of these courses as part of their major requirements.

 Actuarial Science | ||